kketrinaa/Ketrina_Sterna_Portfolio/README.md

 # Ketrīna's Portfolio

 ### 👋 &nbsp;About Me
 Hi, my name is Ketrīna.
 I’m a naturally curious person who enjoys learning by doing.
-I aim to make the most of every opportunity and grow into a valuable and contributing team member.
+I aim to make the most of every opportunity and grow into a valuable and contributing QA team member.

 [My LinkedIn](https://www.linkedin.com/in/ketrina-sterna/)

 ### 💼 &nbsp;My Experience
-...
+Currently, I’m an intern at Accenture Baltics, focusing on test automation with TypeScript and Playwright.
+I’m involved in creating and executing automated test scripts, identifying areas for improvement, and ensuring the software functions as expected across various platforms.
+I’m gaining hands-on experience with modern testing tools and frameworks, while continuously improving my problem-solving and technical skills in a real-world setting.

 ### 🛠️ &nbsp;Tools and Frameworks
 * [Playwright](https://playwright.dev/) - Framework for automating tests across web browsers